 The Great Depression (1930s).
 Then suddenly, with seemingly no warning, the music in urban America stopped.
 The Wall Street stock market came crashing down in late 1929 – and with it so did also the fortunes and prosperity of Americans – and Europeans – as well.

 Roosevelt's great power came in his personal charisma.
 He could charm a goat.
 But great power was also found in his ability to get intelligent counsel (in the particular direction he chose personally to go) in his operations.
 And once in power he decided to go down exactly the Socialist road that Hoover had started down.
-Expect that Roosevelt went big.
-The social-economic programs that rolled out in his first "100 days" were phenomenal.
-Pledges drawn from companies not to cut back on their business employment (they got to display a sticker on their shop window to show their support), new stock market rules, banking insurance, pensions for the citizens and other rules designed to guide the way American was henceforth to go about its business.
-But above all the New Deal put into place huge government infrastructure projects that employed hundreds of thousands of otherwise unemployed Americans: national parks, national highways, dams and huge hydroelectric projects (bringing electricity to regions of the country up until that time out of the loop) — but also local / municipal swimming pools, museums, townhall makeovers ... in short, jobs, jobs, jobs.
+Except that Roosevelt went big down that road.
+The socio-economic programs that rolled out in his first "100 days" were phenomenal: pledges drawn from companies not to cut back on their business employment (they got to display a sticker on their shop window to show their support), new stock market rules, banking insurance, pensions for the citizens, and other rules designed to guide the way America was henceforth to go about its business.
+But above all the New Deal put into place huge government infrastructure projects that employed hundreds of thousands of otherwise unemployed Americans: national parks, national highways, dams and huge hydroelectric projects (bringing electricity to regions of the country up until that time out of the loop) – but also local / municipal swimming pools, museums, townhall makeovers.
+In short, jobs, jobs, jobs.

-Ah ... but the problem and the dynamic remained in place.
-Market saturation.
+Ah ... but the problem of an unsettling socio-economic dynamic remained in place: market saturation.
 Except this time it was market saturation for government projects.
 Once the national parks were up and running, the highways and hydroelectric projects in place, and all the small projects they could think of completed, what was Roosevelt to do next to keep all these government workers employed?
 By 1937 America seemed to be slipping back economically.
 And things did not improve the next year or the next.
 His projects had not brought the private consumer back to the market place that America's private economy depended on.
 People did not eat more or buy yet another car or radio.
-They put their money "under their mattresses" — so that they added nothing to an expanding economy.
+They put their money "under their mattresses" – so that they added nothing to an expanding economy.
 And of course no new consumer products were hitting the market place either.
 So the economy continued to stall.

 The easiest formula was simply to blame capitalism as a system for having brought on this terrible catastrophe.
 Humiliated capitalists were put forward for public blame ... even strangely for having caused not only the depression but also for the Great War (World War One) that they had benefited from financially as "Daddy Warbucks" (a character out of the popular newspaper comic strip series, "Orphan Annie.")
 Capitalism thus became the hated social formula of the 1930s... much as Fascism and Communism would soon become (and are still used even today as simplistic labels of evil ... aimed at one's political opponents).

-Socialism seemed to be a much more effective answer to society's challenges — especially after Hitler put into place a highly energized German economy after taking control of his nation in the name of German national-socialism.
-And Stalin seemed to be performing the same miracle in Russia in the name of workers' socialism (or Communism) — as Russia was industrializing at a breakneck speed (and a lot of Russian necks were indeed being broken, except that the enormous blood-price paid by the Russian and Ukrainian people was completely hidden from public view.
+Socialism seemed to be a much more effective answer to society's challenges – especially after Hitler put into place a highly energized German economy after taking control of his nation in the name of German national-socialism (Nazism).
+And Stalin seemed to be performing the same miracle in Russia in the name of workers' Socialism (or Communism) – as Russia was industrializing at a breakneck speed (and a lot of Russian necks were indeed being broken, except that the enormous blood-price paid by the Russian and Ukrainian people was completely hidden from international view).
 Although eventually Hitler's socialism was identified as being located on the Right Wing of the political spectrum and Stalin's socialism on the Left, they actually together had much more in common than they did with American capitalism.

 Ultimately this brought out the enlightened ones of America to come up with a new vision for the country, when Unitarian pastors and Liberal professors and journalists gathered to put together the Humanist Manifesto in 1933.
-They claimed that Humanism offered the world a vastly improved religion (yes, indeed they termed their goal as bringing "religious Humanism" forward to save American society from its failed former traditional and superstitious Christian religion.
+They claimed that Humanism offered the world a vastly improved religion.
+Indeed ... they described their goal as bringing "religious Humanism" (their own term) forward to save American society from its failed former traditional and superstitious Christian religion.
 Religious Humanism was destined to bring both science and socialism to its proper place of glory in the new age unfolding before it.
-Of course this was written in the same year that Roosevelt was putting into play his guaranteed solution to the depression — and was an expression of the same optimism that the failed old ways were about to be put away definitively in the face of a newly unfolding world that the New Deal and its intellectual "Brain Trust" were certain to bring forth.
+Of course this was written in the same year that Roosevelt was putting into play his guaranteed solution to the depression – and was an expression of the same optimism that the failed old ways were about to be put away definitively in the face of a newly unfolding world that the socially scientific New Deal and its intellectual "Brain Trust" were determined to bring forth.

 Actually, two very important developments were starting up at the same time, ones which would not only help America get through the Depression but also the coming World War ... and the Cold War beyond that!
-One was Congregationalist pastor James W. Fifield, Jr.me year that Roosevelt was putting into play his guaranteed solution to the depression — with his Spiritual Mobilization movement, dedicated to getting the gospel of personal independence out to the nation through the sermons preached from the pulpits of the movement’s extensive pastoral membership.
-The other development was Methodist pastor Abraham Vereide's City Chapel program, which brought together America's leaders of local organiations (political and industrial/financial) at "prayer breakfasts" designed to keep their courage up as they tried to find ways to bring Americans back under full employment.
+One was action taken by Congregationalist pastor James W. Fifield, Jr. The same year that Roosevelt was putting into play his highly programmatic (and thus "scientific") solution to the depression, Fifield birthed his Spiritual Mobilization movement, dedicated to getting the gospel of personal independence out to the nation ... through a sermon series preached from the pulpits of the movement’s extensive pastoral membership.
+The other development was Methodist pastor Abraham Vereide's City Chapel program, which brought together America's leaders of local organizations (political and industrial/financial) at "prayer breakfasts" designed to keep their courage up as they tried to find ways to bring Americans back under full employment.
 Indeed, Fifield's prayer breakfasts would establish a leadership dynamic all across America, almost as important as church attendance itself.
 So indeed there was a Christian voice to be heard, offering comfort to a confused America.
 And ultimately its advice was for the faithful to toughen up and know that somehow "God's got it."
-And thankfully that's what a lot of America did — toughen up and look to God for guidance.
-They would need that toughness — not the silliness they had indulged themselves in during the Roaring Twenties — to face effectively the challenges that were building off in Asia and Europe.
+And thankfully that's what a lot of America did – toughen up and look to God for guidance.
+They would need that toughness – not the silliness they had indulged themselves in during the Roaring Twenties – to face effectively the challenges that were building off in Asia and Europe.